otavia-projects/otavia/docs/_docs/quick_start.md

 }
 ```

-`continueAsk` is the entry point for `Actor` to process `Ask` messages, and `Ask` messages sent from elsewhere are
+`resumeAsk` is the entry point for `Actor` to process `Ask` messages, and `Ask` messages sent from elsewhere are
 passed into `Actor` from this method.

-We can see that the `continueXXX` method of `Actor` does not take messages as arguments directly, but rather loads them
+We can see that the `resumeXXX` method of `Actor` does not take messages as arguments directly, but rather loads them
 into `Stack`s: `Notice` messages are loaded into `NoticeStack` and `Ask` messages are loaded into `AskStack`.
 Unlike
 most other Actor programming frameworks, sending and receiving messages in `otavia` is tightly managed, which takes away
 some of the flexibility but ensures that sending and receiving messages are compile-time type-safe, and makes the